Fedalto/ideas/README.md

 type | identifier	| type | 	identifier | type | identifier
 type | identifier	| type | 	identifier | type | identifier

-This does not necessarily rendered by graphical widgets, it could be rendered with `text widgets` that respond to operations that make sense on the new code overlay, such as adding columns or moving the arguments up and down to change the order of the underlying sourcecode - without bringing up a dialog.
+This tabular widget would permit moving cells up and down or lett and right to manipulate the ordering of the arguments list and update the ordering of the underlying sourcecode without using a refactoring dialog.

 ## 38. Code as a Wiki